herros27/React-Library-Semantic-Validation/README.md

 ## 📊 Research Participation & Feedback Request

-The **`validation_semantic`** library was developed as part of an **academic research project** focused on evaluating the performance and usability of AI-based semantic validation systems.
+The **`Semantic Validation`** library was developed as part of an **academic research project** focused on evaluating the performance and usability of AI-based semantic validation systems.

 If you are a **developer** using this library, your feedback is highly valuable for this research.
 Please try using the library with different types of inputs such as **names**, **addresses**, **titles**, **descriptions**, or **text fields**, and share your experience.